 Meanwhile, in large bowl, beat Cream Cheese and Sugar until fluffy.
 Beat in pumpkin, vanilla extract, cinnamon, ginger and cloves until smooth.

 Whip cream.
-Fold half of the cream into pumpkin mixture until light.
+Fold half of cream into pumpkin mixture until light.
 Fold in remaining whipped cream until well combined.
 Spread over top of chocolate layer and smooth top.
 Refrigerate for about 2 hours or until set and firm.
 (If you make ahead: you can cover and refrigerate for up to 2 days.)

 Garnish with whipped cream and nutmeg before serving.